Prostate-Specific Antigen (PSA)

 A blood sample is taken by needle from a vein in the arm.
 You are likely to be advised to avoid ejaculation and vigorous physical activity affecting the prostate, such as bicycle riding, during the two days before the blood test.
 A blood sample should not be taken until at least a week after a digital rectal examination.

-Avoid ejaculation for 48 hours before sample collection as it has been associated with elevated PSA levels; the sample should also be collected prior to your healthcare professional performing a digital rectal exam (DRE) and prior to or 6 weeks after a prostate biopsy, as both of these can also elevate PSA levels.
-Men should not have exercised vigorously in the previous 48 hours and also should not have an active urinary infection at the time of blood collection.
+Avoid ejaculation for 48 hours before sample collection as this has been associated with elevated prostate specific antigen (PSA) levels; the sample should also be collected prior to your healthcare professional performing a digital rectal exam (DRE) and prior to, or 6 weeks after, a prostate biopsy.
+PSA may remain high for many months following a urinary tract infection, and for 48 hours following vigorous exercise, especially riding a bicycle).

 How is it used?